sensu/sensu-docs/content/sensu-go/5.2/sensuctl/reference.md

 ## Configuration files

-When configuring sensuctl, configuration files will be created that contain information for connecting to your Sensu Go deployment.
+During configuration, sensuctl creates configuration files that contain information for connecting to your Sensu Go deployment.
 You can find them at `$HOME/.config/sensu/sensuctl/profile` and `$HOME/.config/sensu/sensuctl/profile`.
-Here are two examples:
+For example:

 {{< highlight shell >}}
 cat .config/sensu/sensuctl/profile